pypeit/PypeIt/doc/tutorials/lris_howto.rst

 The data shown is the *Trace Image*, i.e., the flat image.
 The green/magenta lines indicate the left/right slit edges.
-The aquamarine labels starting with an ``S`` are the internal slit identifiers of PypeIt, while the cyan numbers are the slit ID values from the slitmask design, which within the Pypeit framework are called ``maskdef_id``.
+The aquamarine labels starting with an ``S`` are the internal slit identifiers of PypeIt, while the cyan numbers are the slit ID values from the slitmask design, which within the Pypeit framework are called ``maskdef_id``. **The ``maskdef_id`` values are never shown for long-slit observations.**

 See :ref:`edges` for further details.

 We can also inspect the ``Slits`` file, which contains the main information on the traced slit edges, organized into left-right slit pairs.
-This is a FITS file containing an `astropy.io.fits.BinTableHDU`_, which has a second extension, called ``MASKDEF_DESIGNTAB``, that includes all the relevant slitmask design information.
+This is a FITS file containing one or two `astropy.io.fits.BinTableHDU`_ extensions.
+The second extension, called ``MASKDEF_DESIGNTAB``, **which is available only for multi-slit observations and if the slitmask design information is provided**, contains all the relevant slitmask design information.
 In this example, the first few rows of ``MASKDEF_DESIGNTAB`` looks like this:

 .. code-block:: python